maximzaika/amazing-grazing2/readme.md

 		<script src='https://www.google.com/recaptcha/api.js'></script>
 		```
 	  - The HTML is generated via .PHP file.
 To modify it, open *../php/generate-feedback-tab.php* in notepad, read comments, perform direct manipulations, save the file, and reload the page

-6. Configure & set up the floating **back to top button** located on every page.
-Perform these actions when creating a new page ONLY:
+### Configure & set up the floating back to top button located on every page.
+    - **Perform these actions when creating a new page ONLY**
 	- Add the following line to the bottom of the `<body>` section before `<scripts>`:
 	```html
 	<div class="scrollToTop js-top"><a href="" class="js-gotop"><i class="fa fa-arrow-up" aria-hidden="true"></i></a></div>